orbeon/orbeon-forms-doc/Building-Orbeon-Forms.md

 With IntelliJ, you need the following plugins, which you can download and enable from IntelliJ directly:

-- Scala: to compile Scala files
+- Scala: to compile Scala source code
-- File Watchers: to compile `.less` files if you make changes to those
+- File Watchers: to compile `.less` files to CSS (if you make changes to those)

 ### Getting the source